 I have been wearing braces for about 5 years now.

-After having been in orthodontic treatment for such a long period of time, you may notice things like, "This is painful," or "Oh, this is a common occurrence in orthodontic treatment.
-This food is dangerous," "It's hard to wear braces in such a situation," and so on.
+When you have been in orthodontic treatment for such a long period of time, you may notice things like, "This is painful," or "Oh, this is a typical orthodontic situation.

-- Five things I found hard when I was straightening up.
+- Five things I found hard about wearing braces.

-- Painful thing about wearing braces 1: Immediately after putting on the braces, the braces hit various places and hurt.
+- Painful experience with braces 1: Immediately after putting on the braces, the braces hit various places and hurt.

-- Painful thing about having braces 2: It's agonizingly painful right after the adjustment date.
+- Painful thing about having braces 2: immediately after the day of adjustment, it hurts like fainting in agony.

-- Painful thing about having braces 3: Loxonin doesn't work like a charm.
+- Painful experience with braces 3: Loxonin doesn't work like a charm.

-- Painful thing about having braces 4: I can only eat tofu and yogurt while in pain.
+- Painful experience with braces 4: I can only eat tofu and yogurt while in pain.

 - Painful thing about having braces 5: The rubber turns yellow when I eat curry.

-Five things I found hard when I was straightening up.
+Five things I found hard about wearing braces.

 (The type of braces we are talking about here are the ones where the orthodontic appliances are placed on the surface of the teeth.)

-Painful thing about wearing braces 1: Immediately after putting on the braces, the braces hit various places and hurt.
+Painful experience with braces 1: Immediately after putting on the braces, the braces hit various places and hurt.

 Orthodontic appliances are generally called brackets, which are attached to each tooth.